ycm/poplar.vim/readme.md

 Except it's better than vanilla harpoon, since pinned files are dynamically refreshed.
 For example, if you pin `foo/bar.txt`, and rename `foo/` to `baz/`, Poplar will update the pinned item to `baz/bar.txt`.
 I think the side-by-side style is better than NERDTree bookmarks also.

 Of course Poplar supports the familiar filesystem operations from NERDTree: add, move, rename, delete, chmod, open, open tab, open split, change root, toggle hidden files, copy path, and running arbitrary system commands.
-Poplar even shows the `git status` of files in your working tree.
+Poplar can also show the `git status` of files in your working tree.
+It even tries to use `git mv` and `git rm` to rename and delete nodes when possible (you can disable this behavior).

 Notably, Poplar implements a very reasonable **input line** that supports:
 - familiar cursor navigation keys - `<left>`, `<right>`, `<home>`, `<end>`, `<c-a>`, and `<c-e>`
 - moving across `/` characters with `<c-left>` and `<c-right>` to edit filepaths more intuitively
 - natural asymmetric scrolling so you can see which characters you're backspacing
 - arbitrary multibyte/ambiwidth input (including composing characters)
-- pasting instantly (without pasting character by character like some other implementations).
+- pasting instantly (without pasting character by character like some other implementations)

 By default, `?` will show current key bindings: